-On March 1, 2007, the Company purchased of all of GSK's remaining options to buy back eniluracil under our license agreement for a cash fee of \$1,000.
-Under U.S. GAAP, the cost of the license fee paid to GSK was charged to expense since the feasibility of such technology has not been established and no future alternative use exists.
+On March 1, 2007, the Company purchased of all of GlaxoSmithKline's ("GSK") remaining options to buy back eniluracil under our development and license agreement for a cash fee of \$1,000.
+Under U.S. GAAP, the cost of the license fee paid to GSK was charged to expense as the feasibility of such technology had not been established and no future alternative use existed.
 Canadian GAAP requires the capitalization and amortization of the costs of such license fees.

-The license fee is being amortized over the estimated useful life of seven years on a straight-line basis and as of June 30, 2007 the cost and accumulated amortization is as follows:
+The license fee is being amortized over the estimated useful life of seven years on a straight-line basis and as of September 30, 2007 the cost and accumulated amortization is as follows:

-Jun e 30, 2007
+ember 30, 2007

 License fee \$ 1,000

-Accumulated amortization (48)
+Accumulated amortization (84)

-Net book value \$ 952
+Net book value \$ 916

-4. Stock-Based compensation - Initial Public Offering
+4. Stock-based compensation - Initial Public Offering